renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Concepts/embedded-chat-widget.md

 export class AppModule { }
 ```

-4. Add the chat widget to your component's template by including the `langflow-chat` element in your component's `.component.ts` file:
+4. Add the chat widget to your component's template by including the `aiexec-chat` element in your component's `.component.ts` file:

 For style properties that accept `JSON` objects like `chat_window_style` and `bot_message_style`, use Angular's property binding syntax `[propertyName]` to pass them as JavaScript objects.